 If the engine is extremely cold, prime three to five strokes then pull the propeller through by hand.
-Insure the ignition switch is "OFF."
+Insure the ignition switch is "OFF".

-9. Check all radios for being "OFF."

-10. Check the propeller area for being "CLEAR."
+- 9. Turn all radios "OFF". - 10.
+Check that propeller area is "CLEAR".

 11. Turn the ignition switch to the "START" position and hold until engine starts.
-(Limit starter operation to 30 seconds) When the switch is released it will return to the "BOTH" position.
+(Limit starter operation to 30 seconds.)
+When the switch is released it will return to the "BOTH" position.